rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/get-get-scaling-group-state-v1.0-tenantid-groups-groupid-state.rst

 The *GroupState* object consists of the following properties:

 *  *paused*.
-Specifies whether execution of scaling policies for the group is currently suspended.
-If this value is set to TRUE, the group will not scale up or down.
-All scheduled and API-generated policy executions are suspended, and convergence will not be triggered while this value is set to TRUE.
-Any *POST* calls to the :ref:`/converge <post-create-scaling-group-v1.1-tenantid-converge>` operation and any *POST* calls to the :ref:`/execute <post-execute-policy-v1.0-tenantid-groups-groupid-policies-policyid-execute>` operation will error with a `403GroupPausedError` error message if convergence is paused.
-If this value is set FALSE, all scaling and convergence activities, as well as all policy execution calls are resumed.
+If ``paused=TRUE``, the group does not scale up or down.
+All scheduled or API-generated policy operations are suspended, and convergence is not triggered.
+When the group is paused, any POST requests to :ref:`converge <trigger-convergence>` or :ref:`execute policy <execute-policye>` operations return a ``403 GroupPausedError`` response.
+   If ``paused=FALSE``, all group scaling and convergence operations resume and scheduled or API-generated policy exectuions are allowed.
 *  *pendingCapacity*.
 Integer.
 Specifies the number of servers that are in a "building" state.
 *  *name*.
 Specifies the name of the group.
 *  *active*.
 Specifies an array of active servers in the group.
 This array includes the server Id, as well as other data.
 *  *activeCapacity*.
 Integer.
 Specifies the number of active servers in the group.
 *  *desiredCapacity*.
 Integer.
 Specifies the number of servers that are desired in the scaling group.
 *  *status*.
 String.
-This value can be set to either ACTIVE or ERROR.
-If *status* is set to ACTIVE, the scaling group is converging, if *status* is set to ERROR, it implies that Autoscale has stopped converging due to an irrecoverable error.
+Indicates the scaling group status.
+If ``status=ACTIVE``, the scaling group is healthy and actively scaling up and down on request.
+   If ``status=ERROR``, the scaling group cannot complete scaling operation requests successfully, typically due to an unrecoverable error that requires user attention.
 *  *errors*.
 List of objects.
-This list is provided if *status* is set to ERROR.
-   It contains a list of JSON objects with each object containing a message property that describes the error in human readable format.
+If ``status=ERROR`` then this field contains list of JSON objects with each object containing a message property that describes the error in human readable format.